pywebdriver/pywebdriver/README.md

 ## <a name="localization"></a>Localization

-for the moment, localization is managed for english and french languages.
-If you want to manage extra lozalisation, do the following step:
+For the moment, localization is managed for english and french languages.
+If you want to manage extra lozalisation, do the following:
 * call this command to generate '.pot' file:
 ```
 pybabel extract -F translations/settings_babel.cfg -o translations/i18n.pot .